Factors of IID on Trees: Abstract

 For similar reasons, there is a unique $\Aut(\Td)$-invariant probability measure, $\dcol$, on the set of proper $d$-colorings of $\edges(\Td)$.
 This measure is again easy to construct by working outwards from $\Tdo$.
 Proper $d$-colorings can also be regarded as Cayley diagrams of the free product, $\Z_2^{*d}$, of $d$ copies of $\Z_2$.

 \procl q.Cayleycolor Is $\dcol$ an FIID? \endprocl

 This is open.
-It asks whether the set of $\Aut(\Td)$-factors is equal to the set of $\Aut(\Td)$-invariant $\Z_2^{*d}$-factors.
+A positive answer would imply that the set of $\Aut(\Td)$-factors is equal to the set of $\Aut(\Td)$-invariant $\Z_2^{*d}$-factors.
 Note that every $\Z_2^{*d}$-invariant probability measure induces an $\Aut(\Td)$-invariant probability measure by averaging with respect to the stabilizer of $\Tdo$ in $\Aut(\Td)$.

 Let $1, \ldots, d$ be the $d$ colors we use.
 It is also open whether $\dcol = \phi_* \pf$ for some $\Aut(\Td)$-factor $\phi$ that colors every edge in the perfect matching by color $1$, i.e., $\big(\phi(\omega)\big)(e) = 1$ for all $e$ with $\omega(e) = 1$.